The Museum is on two floors.

 Old Bakehouse

 This room was originally a bakehouse for the town and it still has its original Scotch oven.
 There is a working model of the old Moffat railway station and our temporary exhibition space is here.
+Here you can also watch a seven minute video which tells the story of Moffat’s history.

 Outside Exhibition Area